Consumers' Checkbook: Medicare claims data and lawsuit

 In 2006, under the Freedom of Information Act, Consumers' Checkbook sued the United States Department of Health and Human Services for records of claims filed by physicians under Medicare.
 Checkbook intended to use these claims to report the volume of experience each doctor had with various high-risk procedures.
 HHS held the belief that the release of such data enabled the user to identify individual physicians, and therefore was prohibited from doing so.
 Checkbook won the case in the Federal District Court, but the ruling was reversed in the Court of Appeals and the Supreme Court declined to take the case.
 The data was ultimately released in 2014 and has been published by Checkbook and ProPublica.

 Car Bargains

 Since 1990, Consumers' Checkbook has also operated the car-buying and -leasing services, CarBargains and LeaseWise.
 The service pursues bids on the selected car model from five local dealers, asking them to compete against one another.
 That same year Checkbook began publishing the biannual publications CarDeals, a newsletter comparing car prices and financing options.

+The CarBargains and LeaseWise services were discontinued on September 15, 2023.